As companies and recruiting agencies adopt new interviewing technologies, it's important you feel informed and prepared.

 Have you ever had a video interview?
 No, not a Skype interview — but an actual interview where you film your answers to a series of questions using your computer or cell phone?

 These automated assessments are becoming more and more popular.
-In fact, big-time companies, including Hilton and Unilever, use this type of software to quickly assess applicants before deciding whether or not to continue with them in the interview process.
+In fact, big-time companies, including Hilton and Unilever, use this type of software to quickly assess and screen candidates before deciding whether or not to continue with them in the interview process.
 One particular version of this software, HireVue, is used by more than 100 employers and has analyzed more than a million job seekers since its launch in 2014, reports The Washington Post.

 The software not only records your answers, but it also analyzes facial movements, word choice, and voice — then ranks you amongst other applicants.
 It even generates an “employability” score based on these elements.

 The technology is controversial as some argue the technology is superficial and deceptive.
-But it's still gaining popularity, and even colleges are starting to offer resources to help students prepare for these types of interviews.
+But it's still gaining popularity, and even colleges are starting to offer resources to help students prepare for these types of automated interviews.

 If you have a video interview coming up, HireVue shares a few tips to help you feel more prepared when using the technology:

 Do your research.
 Understand the company's culture, familiarize yourself with its products or services, and know its history.
-Also, be ready to answer all the same questions you'd answer in a traditional interview.
+Also, be ready to answer all the same questions you'd answer in a traditional face-to-face interview.

 Practice.
 HireVue says most of these on-demand interviews are structured interviews, so just like an in-person interview, you'll want to practice answering these questions so you're not stumbling over your responses.